Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Open Challenges and Future Directions

-To sum up, understanding and detecting \textbf{semantic shift} \cite{Stewart2017,Rumshisky2017,Tahmasebi2018,Shoemark} in the meaning of words has been of much interest in recent linguistics-based research, including political, historical and medical interdisciplinary literature.
-However, the majority of this literature focuses their efforts in uncovering language evolution over time, neglecting their impact in context-based prediction models such as those using embedding models and annotated datasets.
-Moreover, combining a contextual knowledge using word embedding in prediction models can be of help for stance detection models' performance as it can leverage their vector representation, learnt from large collections of data, to understand the contextual meaning of the text.
-However, current state-of-the-art ignores the impact of contextual changes due to pragmatic factors such as social and time dimensions discussed in semantic shift literature when building their models, which by itself may impact the model's performance over time and results in \textbf{outdated dataset/model}.
-This is since most of current corpus-based models are by design using static data and pre-trained word embedding to train models.
-While still training on data annotated in a particular point in time, models need to leverage the evolving nature of language in an unsupervised manner to keep stance detection performance stable.
+In summary, understanding and detecting \textbf{semantic shift} \cite{Stewart2017,Rumshisky2017,Tahmasebi2018,Shoemark} in the meaning of words has been of much interest in linguistics and related areas of research, including political science, history.
+However, the majority of this literature focuses their efforts on uncovering language evolution over time, with a dearth of computational research assessing its impact in context-based prediction models such as those using embedding models.
+Moreover, combining a contextual knowledge using word embeddings in prediction models can help improve performance of stance detection models by leveraging their vector representations.
+However, current state-of-the-art research ignores the impact of contextual changes due to pragmatic factors such as social and time dimensions when building their models.
+This may impact a model's performance over time and can result in \textbf{outdated datasets and models}.
+This is due to the dependence of these models to use static data and pre-trained word embeddings to train models.
+While still training on data pertaining to a particular time period, models need to leverage the evolving nature of language in an unsupervised manner to keep stance detection performance stable.
 Temporal deterioration of models is however not exclusive to stance detection, and has been demonstrated to have an impact in other NLP tasks such as hate speech detection \cite{florio2020time}.
-While social and linguistics changes may take time \cite{Hamilton} to appear, some recent literature proved that they also may occur in short period of time \cite{Shoemark,Azarbonyad2017}.
-Most importantly, unlike semantic change which aim to capture words fluctuation over time, temporal contextual variability may occur in corpus-based predictive model as normal impact of real-life dynamic and evolving society which may impact the type of text that needs to be analysed and predicted.
-A problem that we consider as a major factor in performance deterioration over time and generator of outdated dataset.
+While some social and linguistic changes may take time \cite{Hamilton} before they occur, recent literature proved that they may also occur in short periods of time \cite{Shoemark,Azarbonyad2017}.
+Most importantly, unlike semantic changes which capture word fluctuations over time, temporal contextual variability may occur in corpus-based predictive models.